6 min read · Cost

 | Custom mountain home with full assembly | $24–$33+ | $58,000–$110,000+ |

-Sierra Siding's typical Hardie scope band in the Tahoe area as of 2026.
+Typical Hardie planning range for the Tahoe area — a general California market range, not a Sierra Siding quote.
 Snow-load flashing, ice-and-water shield, and Chapter 7A hardening where required are included.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways